Guidelines for A&S Honors Theses

 *Only students who qualify for magna or summa are eligible to submit an initiation form and thesis proposal to the A&S Senior Honors Thesis Committee for consideration.

 You must submit the thesis initiation form with your proposal to the Honors Office during the second month of your senior year (see posted deadline).
-Your departmental honors adviser will assist you in identifying a professor to supervise your honors thesis.
+Although your thesis proposal should be e-mailed directly as an attachment to the thesis coordinator, the Thesis Initiation Form must be printed, completed, signed, and turned in to the attention of the thesis coordinator in the Etscorn Honors Center in Threlkeld Hall by the advertised deadline.
+Your departmental honors advisor will assist you in identifying a professor to supervise your senior honors thesis.
 The form must be signed by your department chair OR the department honors director after he or she has read and approved your thesis proposal.

 Occasionally, students will have a primary research mentor who is not a U of L faculty member (for example, research conducted at another institution).
 In this situation, you must identify a U of L faculty member to serve as your local mentor and the U of L mentor must sign the thesis initiation form to indicate that he/she is willing to serve in this role.

 When you are working on a college honors thesis, be sure to take advantage of the services offered by the reference librarians in Ekstrom Library, with whom you may make an individual research appointment to identify sources applicable to your topic.
 You will find their advice extremely helpful as you initiate and develop your research.
-Also, the University Writing Center (Ekstrom Library third floor) offers composition specialists who are trained to assist writers with help in argument and structure, as well as with editing and documentation.
-If you like, you may request an assignment to a closed carrel in the Ekstrom Library during the semester(s) you are completing your research.
-Carrels will be assigned through the Honors office subject to availability; see Melissa Stordeur to apply.
+Also, the University Writing Center (Ekstrom Library, Rm.
+312) offers composition specialists who are trained to assist writers with help in argument and structure, as well as with editing and documentation.
+If you like, you may request an assignment to a closed carrel in the Ekstrom Library during the semester(s) in which you are completing your research.
+Carrels will be assigned through the Honors office subject to availability; see Kirsten Armstrong in the Etscorn Honors Center in Threlkeld Hall to apply.

-You will be examined on your completed thesis by a committee of three faculty members who shall be: 1) your supervising professor, 2) a college faculty member assigned from the Honors Thesis Committee, and 3) a faculty member knowledgeable in the subject, agreed upon by you, your supervising professor and the Honors Program; this faculty member’s teaching and/or research interests should be close enough to your topic that as reader, they can adequately evaluate your thesis and defense of it.
-At least one member of your committee (generally the representative of the Honors Thesis Committee) must be based in a department other than your major.
-Start looking for a third reader at least a month before the deadline and advise the Honors Program of your choice once this individual is confirmed.
+You will be examined on your completed thesis by a committee of three faculty members who shall be: 1) your supervising professor, 2) a college faculty member assigned from the Senior Honors Thesis Committee, and 3) a faculty member knowledgeable in the subject, agreed upon by you, your supervising professor and the Honors Program; this faculty member’s teaching and/or research interests should be close enough to your topic that as reader, they can adequately evaluate your thesis and defense of it.
+At least one member of your committee (generally the representative of the Senior Honors Thesis Committee) must be based in a department other than your major.
+Start looking for a third reader at least a month before the deadline and advise the thesis coordinator (Kirsten Armstrong) of your choice once this individual is confirmed.

 Because the end of each semester is typically very busy for all involved, please start polling all committee members well in advance for available days and times for the oral defense.
 Leave enough time between the defense and the deadline for turning in the final thesis to allow for revisions (about one week).
 Ideally, the final draft of the thesis (i.e., already approved by the mentor) should be delivered to committee members two weeks in advance of the scheduled defense; if less than this, permission should be sought by all committee members.
 Some committee members prefer hard copies and others electronic versions; ask committee members for their preference and make the document available to them accordingly.